 5 – Celestron NexStar 90SLT Mak

 The Celestron NexStar 90SLT Mak is not the cheapest around but is the most popular one when it comes to compounding scopes for kids.
-The telescope comes with a 90mm lens/mirror combination and is worth $400.
+The telescope comes with a 90mm lens/mirror combination.
 The telescope boasts an aperture of six inches that has five times more light harnessing power as opposed to the 90mm of the Maksutov-Cassegrain telescope.

 The telescope is smaller in size and comes with exclusive features for young kids.
 However, it does not let them view as many objects as can be seen with a Dob or PowerSeeker.